 Dynamic Forward Proxy

-You can set up an HTTP Dynamic Forward Proxy (DFP) filter in Gloo Edge.
+You can set up an HTTP Dynamic Forward Proxy (DFP) filter in Gloo Gateway.

 In a highly dynamic environment with services coming up and down and with no service registry being able to list the available endpoints, one option is to somehow “blindly” route the client requests upstream.